 When the whole job is done, you’re left with mountain ranges of conflict and excitement, and valleys of restful lyricism.
 Small lakes and bodies of water remain in the hollows–those are the depths where the symbolism, the moral ambiguities, and the nonexplicit themes of the book lie submerged, waiting for someone to dive for them.
 And when the reader leans over to look into these watery mysteries…he should see himself in the reflection.

-Next week, Gabaldon talks about integrating mountains of historical research into a coherent narrative, and how fans received her new series, the Lord John books.
-Don’t miss it!
+Click HERE for part 2 of our interview with Diana Gabaldon, when she talks about integrating mountains of historical research into a coherent narrative, and shares how fans received her new series, the Lord John books!